FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-01/_00-class-intro.md

 # Class Intro Lesson (3hrs+)

-### Materials
-  - intro
-    - sticker name tags
-    - pens
-  - egg drop
-    - bag of straws
-    - box of eggs
-    - rolls of tape for each 2-4 student group
-  - word map
-    - large piece of paper for each team of 2-4 students
-    - pens

 ## Brief Intro (5-10)

 Overview of why the course was created, and where we hope students will be after the course.

 ## Today's Objectives (2)